Turn back the time on your Ford to that flawless factory finish with our Ford paint colors and spray paint.

 For two tone combinations, it may be difficult to tell the color code without a color book since, just as the name implies, two different colors are involved.
 The second color code may not be on the tag which may make it difficult to find an ideal color match.
 This is especially true for Fords, which often have two tone combinations but generally don’t have a dual code system.

 Ford may sometimes use the same shade of paint across different makes.
-The color codes may change even though the color may not.
+The color codes may change even though the color name may not.
 This is why the color code is so important to know.
 You may have the same shade but a different code.

 Here’s how to repair paint chips or scratches on any Ford.
-Whether it’s a beige metallic Ford Expedition or a brand new Ford Focus that got dinged coming out of the dealership, you could have that flawless factory finish again.
+Whether it’s a Beige Metallic Ford Expedition or a brand new Ford Focus that got dinged coming out of the dealership, you could have that flawless factory finish again.

 Fixing up your Ford’s paint is as easy as painting with Bob Ross.
 All you need is a few tools, a little instruction and, a vision in your mind.
 You’ll provide the vision while these repair directions will give you the instruction and tell you what tools you’ll need.
 Here’s how: